microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 10. **[Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview)** to host the frontend web app to display the patient search results in a set of paginated web pages.

 ## Scenario
 Contoso Healthcare is implementing a FHIR-based data management solution to rapidly exchange data in the HL7 FHIR standard format with EHR (Electronic Health Record) systems and HLS (Life Science) research databases.
-To help its healthcare practitioners and/or administrators manage and access patient records for day-to-day operations, your team's assistance is needed in implementing new FHIR powered event-driven health reference architectures to aggregate and convert patient records from EMR (Electronic Medical Record), Lab System, Scheduling System, etc. into FHIR bundles and persist them into a FHIR Compliant store in near real-time.
+To help its healthcare practitioners and administrators manage and access patient data for day-to-day operations, your team's assistance is needed in implementing new FHIR powered Health Architectures to ingest and convert patient data from EMR (Electronic Medical Record), Clinical Data, Lab System, Scheduling System, etc. into FHIR bundles and persist them into a FHIR Compliant store in near real-time.

 Your team's assistance is needed to implement this new event-driven FHIR ecosystem to build-out the following scenarios:
 1. Ingest and process patient record in HL7 FHIR or legacy formats from EHR systems into a common FHIR-based standard format and persist them into a FHIR Compliant store.
 2. Generate FHIR CRUD (create, read, update or delete) events whenever FHIR CRUD operations take palce in FHIR for post-processing.
-3. Securely connect and read FHIR patient data from FHIR server in a JavaScript web app.
+3. Securely connect and read FHIR patient data from FHIR server through a web app and add a patient lookup function to improve user experience.
-4. Explore a patient's medical records and encounters in FHIR Patient Dashboard and SMART on FHIR apps via FHIR interfaces.
+4. Explore a patient's medical records and encounters in FHIR Patient Dashboard and SMART on FHIR apps.
-5. Improve patient search user experience by adding a patient lookup function in JavaScript app.

 ## Challenges
 - Challenge 0: **[Pre-requisites - Ready, Set, GO!](Student/Challenge00.md)**